Democrats demand Bolton testimony after report his book says Trump tied Ukraine aid to Biden probe

 In the unpublished book, Bolton reportedly alleges that other administration officials, including Secretary of State Mike Pompeo, Attorney General William Barr and acting White House chief of staff Mick Mulvaney, were made aware of Trump lawyer Rudy Giuliani's unusual involvement in a shadow foreign policy in Ukraine well before it became a central element of the whistleblower complaint at the heart of the impeachment inquiry.

+An aide to Bolton did not confirm or deny the substance of the report.
+“Several weeks ago, the ambassador sent a hard copy of his draft manuscript to the White House for prepublication review by the National Security Council," said Sarah Tinsley.
+"The ambassador has not passed that manuscript to anyone else for review.
+Period.”

-Bolton’s book has reportedly been sent for review to the White House, which did not immediately respond to an NBC request for comment.
+The White House did not immediately respond to an NBC request for comment.

 Last week, Trump expressed misgivings over the prospect of Bolton’s testimony.